SirGarhi/garhis-grotto-foundry/docs/AwakenedWeaponsDesignDoc.md

 * Toll – The effects inflicted on your character for activating the True Awakening.

 ## Design Notes
 Most of the Toll effects are designed with the Exhaustion mechanics of the One D&D playtest in mind.
 These mechanics provide a linear scale of exhaustion penalties so you can be more liberal with applying it.
-A Toll of 3 Exhaustion Levels will certainly be felt by the player, but it's not cripplingly debilitating to the point that the character becomes effectively useless in combat.
+A Toll of 3 Exhaustion Levels will certainly be felt by the player, but it's not cripplingly debilitating to the point that the character becomes effectively useless at everything.

 ## True Awakening Process
 You Truly Awaken your weapon as an Action on your turn.
 When you activate your True Awakening, your Awakening also activates at the same time with no additional action cost and without expending an allotted use of that ability.